robodo2020/CS50-Final-Project/README.md

 ## Prerequisite
 ### Installation
-By following these instructions you can run this application on your local machine. use `pip freeze > requirements.txt` to install, or run the folloing commands:
+By following these instructions you can run this application on your local machine.

+Use `pip freeze > requirements.txt` to install, or run the folloing commands:
 >pip install flask

 >pip install flask_session